f5devcentral/f5-agility-labs-automation/docs/class10/Modules/01-Deploy-SSL-Enabled-App_Services.rst

 EXAMINING THE CODE
 ------------------

-   1. In the VSCode (Code-Server) on the left menus expand f5-bd-ansible-labs --> 401-F5-AppWorld-Lab --> Modules --> 01-Deploy-SSL-Enabled-App_Services --> and select the `Deploy-SSL-Enabled-App_Services.yaml` file.
+   1. In the VSCode (Code-Server) on the left menus expand f5-bd-ansible-labs --> 401-F5-AppWorld-Lab --> Modules --> 01-Deploy-SSL-Enabled-App_Services --> and select the ``Deploy-SSL-Enabled-App_Services.yaml`` file.

    2. Notice that this playbook we are deploying this Virtual Server with the following properties

       - It must be deployed in a specific sequence for to work properly  (Create Pool --> Add Pool Members --> Create Virtual Server).
 This is how we would typically create in the GUI to ensure our VS comes up correctly
-      - There are other variables used that are not defined in the inventory file such as `F5_VIP_Name` this comes from the `f5_vars.yml` file in the directory we can use external variables to add to our code execution.
+      - There are other variables used that are not defined in the inventory file such as ``F5_VIP_Name`` this comes from the ``f`5_vars.yml`` file in the directory we can use external variables to add to our code execution.
       - We are using the F5 default certificate in this use-case.

-   3. Another piece of code worth noting, the loop in this code is using the reserved word groups['web'] this is referencing our inventory file to loop and iterate over our group `web` so that both objects node1 and node2 provide their details to the f5 to be added as pool members.
+   3. Another piece of code worth noting, the loop in this code is using the reserved word groups['web'] this is referencing our inventory file to loop and iterate over our group ``web`` so that both objects node1 and node2 provide their details to the f5 to be added as pool members.

       .. code:: yaml